cptvalleyberg84/zyg-author/README.md

     - individuals looking for inspirational and thought-provoking content.

 ## Features

 **Navbar**

     - a responsive navigation bar that adapts to different screen sizes.

+    - includes links to:
+        - Home
+        - Works
-    - includes links to Home, Works, and Sign Up pages.
+        - and Sign Up page
+    - links have animation hover effect.

+    - Navigation is easy to understand for the user:

 **Footer**
     - a footer with links to social media profiles, allowing users to connect with Rafal on Facebook, YouTube and Instagram.